 Aliens come back.
 Aliens destroy large swaths of the planet Earth.
 Humans fight back.
 Sound familiar?

-- While the humans were still the underdogs, they had alien tech this time around.
+- While the humans in this film are still the underdogs, they have alien tech this time around.
 This lowered the stakes of the film and there was not a sense of urgency to the film.
 Even the ever-overused countdown clock was a snooze.

 - There were way too many characters.
 Maybe Roland Emmerich and his writers thought having more characters meant a film that felt more epic.
 But, in the end, there was no one to care about since I didn’t get to know any of the characters.

 For a big budget summer film, there were some questionable special effects in this movie.
 Having said all of this, when Emmerich conducts mayhem and mass destruction on screen, it works and is exciting.
 He is the master of world destruction and that will be his legacy (ID4, 2012, Day After Tomorrow).

 The end of the film leaves the door open for a sequel, which I will end up seeing just to see where they go with this series.
 But, I hope they keep it to a trilogy.
 Is IDR worth a viewing?
 Yes, but only as a cheap rental.